M0n01/Mybian/README.md

 - "add: ..." when adding a feature
 - "fix: ..." when fixing a bug or wrong configuration
 - "mod: ..." when modifying a process

+## Credits

+- Mybian ASCII Art made thanks to the work of patorjk : https://patorjk.com/